 Make them work for treats.
 Hide treats so your dog has to seek them out.
 Place a treat inside of an empty box.
 Leave other boxes nearby that don’t have any.
 Tell your dog to find it -- they’ll have to figure out how to open the box to get it.
 Make the game more of a challenge by turning the box upside down so it’s harder to open.

 Stuff treats inside toys so your dog has to work for them.
 There are toys designed to hold either chewy treats or mushy foods like peanut butter or canned pumpkin.
 Another trick: Take an old T-shirt and tie it into several knots.
 Stick treats inside each knot.
+Just make sure you keep an eye out so they don't eat the T-shirt itself.
 Your dog stays occupied while they figure out how to get all the good stuff out of their toy.

 During the warmer months, make a treatsicle for your pooch.
 Fill a paper cup with water.
 Float treats or chews inside, and then freeze it.
 Spot will either have to lick the ice or wait for it to melt to get to the treats.